mrisher/smtp-sts/mta-sts.md

 intermediate SMTP relay, which is different from the message recipient's server as determined from DNS --compliant senders MUST treat the smart host domain as the policy domain for the purposes of policy discovery and application.
-This specification does not provide a means of associating policies with addresses that employ Address Literals [@!RFC5321].
+This specification does not provide a means of associating policies with email addresses that employ Address Literals [@!RFC5321].

 When sending mail to a mailbox at a subdomain, compliant senders MUST NOT attempt to fetch a policy from the parent zone.
 Thus for mail sent to